North Pacific right whale: Whaling

-Lack of funding for management, research and conservation
+Lack of funding for management, research, and conservation

-Trying to research and manage human interactions with whale populations that are spread out geographically in remote areas and hard to locate is expensive.
-With governments around the North Pacific facing reductions in budgets, funding for such efforts are becoming increasingly difficult to obtain.
-Most of the research on the right whales in the Bering Sea and Gulf of Alaska was funded as part of proposed leases for oil and gas exploration that recently have been deferred and that funding ended.
-The U.S. National Marine Fisheries Service reports "currently there is no funding at all for North Pacific right whale research despite the critically endangered nature of this population."
+Researching and managing human interactions with whale populations that are geographically dispersed in remote, hard-to-reach areas is expensive.
+With governments around the North Pacific facing budget cuts, funding for such efforts is becoming increasingly difficult to obtain.
+Most of the research on right whales in the Bering Sea and Gulf of Alaska was funded through proposed oil and gas exploration leases that have recently been deferred, and that funding has ended.
+The U.S. National Marine Fisheries Service reports, "Currently, there is no funding at all for North Pacific right whale research despite the critically endangered nature of this population."

 In Japan, the only system of collecting reports of large whales along the Japanese coast is the ICR Strandings Record – this applies only to stranded individuals, hence the limited knowledge about the biology of free-swimming right whales in Japan.
-There were more unpublished or unreported sightings of right whales confirmed by locals in recent years in which some important observations such as a cow-calf pairs observation close to shore are included (personal contact).
-For example, a sailor on a yacht had a very close encounter with a cow-calf pair breaching off Miura Peninsula in earlier 2000s.
+There have been more unpublished or unreported right whale sightings confirmed by locals in recent years, including some important observations, such as a cow-calf pair near shore (personal contact).
+For example, a sailor on a yacht had a very close encounter with a cow-calf pair breaching off the Miura Peninsula in the early 2000s.
 This sighting was later confirmed by a local marine biologist working at an aquarium.